2011 Japan Earthquake - Tsunami Fast Facts

 - A government official says a partial meltdown may be occurring at the damaged Fukushima Daiichi plant, sparking fears of a widespread release of radioactive material.
 So far, three units there have experienced major problems in cooling radioactive material.

-March 14, 2011 - The U.S. Geological Survey upgrades its measure of the earthquake to magnitude 9.0 from 8.9.
-The new reading means the quake is the fourth-strongest earthquake since 1900.
+March 14, 2011 - The US Geological Survey upgrades its measure of the earthquake to magnitude 9.0 from 8.9.

 - An explosion at the Daiichi plant No. 3 reactor causes a building's wall to collapse, injuring six.
 The 600 residents remaining within 30 kilometers of the plant, despite an earlier evacuation order, have been ordered to stay indoors.